 Should You Wean From the Zipadee Zip After Sleep Training?

 If your baby is younger than 6 months old, this may be a reason to keep the Zipadee Zip on for about a week during sleep training, since he could still have his Moro reflex and the Zippy is great for that!
 Otherwise, though, if you sleep train your baby and sleep is good, then you can, but don’t have to, wean from the Zippy.

 Should You Wean From the Zipadee Zip During Sleep Training?

 Yes, possibly.
 If you have been sleep training for 1-2 weeks without much progress and you have kept the Zipadee Zip on, then you may see improvement by uncovering your baby’s hands for self-soothing and making moving around easier.
 You may find that your baby wants to entertain herself with her hands as she’s falling asleep or, as I mentioned above, she may prefer to suck on her fingers or thumb for self-soothing.
-Or, again, she may have an easier time maneuvering her own pacifier, if she has one and you haven’t taken it away as a part of your sleep training plan.
+Or, again, she may have an easier time maneuvering her own pacifier, if she has one and you haven’t taken it away as a part of your Personalized Sleep Plan.
 My son loved to put his fingers through the loops of his Taggies blanket, which he would have been unable to do if he were sleeping with his hands covered.